- Anxiety disorder is a medical condition treated by a variety of professionals.

 - Does anyone in your family have a mental health condition?

-In addition to your prescribed treatment, you might want to join a support group.
+In addition to your prescribed treatment, you may want to join a support group.
 It can be very helpful to talk with other people who are experiencing symptoms similar to yours.
-It is good to know that you are not alone.
-Someone else with similar symptoms can understand what you are going through and offer support and encouragement.
+It’s good to know that you are not alone.
+Someone else with similar symptoms can understand what you’re going through and offer support and encouragement.
 Being part of a group can also help you develop new social skills.